Web99-web/metaadvisor.eu/content/news/2026/02/21/usdt-biggest-monthly-decline-since-ftx-collapse-what-it-means-for-the-market.md

 # USDT Records Biggest Monthly Decline Since the FTX Collapse

-The stablecoin USDT, issued by Tether, is experiencing its largest monthly supply decline since the dramatic collapse of FTX in late 2022.
-While USDT continues to maintain its 1:1 peg to the US dollar, the total number of tokens in circulation is shrinking — and that inevitably raises questions about confidence, liquidity and broader market conditions.
+The stablecoin USDT, issued by Tether, has seen its circulating supply decline by approximately $1.5 billion so far in February, following a $1.2 billion decrease in January.
+According to Artemis Analytics data reported by Bloomberg, this puts USDT on track for its largest monthly supply contraction in three years — since the weeks following the collapse of cryptocurrency exchange FTX in November 2022.

-For readers of Metaadvisor.eu, it is important to clarify that this is not a traditional “price crash.”
-Instead, it refers to a reduction in market capitalization — meaning fewer tokens are currently in circulation.
+While USDT continues to maintain its 1:1 peg to the US dollar, the total number of tokens in circulation is shrinking — raising questions about liquidity dynamics and broader market positioning.

 ## What Does a Decline in USDT Supply Actually Mean?